3-4-glasses/TripPing/README.md

 #

 Travel planning is a pain—we fix that.
-Our app uses AI to turn messy ideas into smart, personalized itineraries in seconds.
+Our app uses AI to turn messy ideas into smart, personalized itineraries in seconds, with a special focus on **local culture**.
 Edit your trip with a built-in calendar, and get tailored activity picks via Google Maps and Gemini AI.
 Less stress, more adventure.